-Religious School and Bar/Bat Mitzvah Lessons

-Hebrew School

-Temple Chaverim Hebrew School meets on Tuesdays, Wednesdays and Sundays.
+Religious School and Bar/Bat Mitzvah Lessons Hebrew School Temple Chaverim Hebrew School meets on Tuesdays, Wednesdays and Sundays.
 There are also required family activities.
 At Hebrew school, both Hebrew and Judaica subjects are taught.
 Although Bar/Bat Mitzvah is very important to us, it is not the only thing we teach in religious school.
 Our Temple's requirement is that children begin religious school in the Third Grade in order to have a Bar/Bat Mitzvah at Temple Chaverim.

-Bar/Bat Mitzvah classes and tutorials

-Your child will begin preparing for his or her Bar/Bat Mitzvah nine to ten months prior to his or her Bar/Bat Mitzvah date.
+Bar/Bat Mitzvah classes and tutorials Your child will begin preparing for his or her Bar/Bat Mitzvah nine to ten months prior to his or her Bar/Bat Mitzvah date.
 The process proceeds in three stages in order to assure the maximum one-on-one time with a Torah teacher and the Cantor.
 The first stage is the Torah / Haftarah Tutorial.
 The Torah / Haftarah Tutorial is a 9 - 10 month process, in which your child will meet with a B'nei Mitzvah teacher once a week for twenty minutes to learn his or her Torah portion and Haftarah portion.
 The Cantor is potentially one of these teachers.
 If additional help (beyond this schedule) is needed, there may be associated fees due (see p.10).

-The second stage is the Bar/Bat Mitzvah Class and a few private meetings with a rabbi to discuss your Torah portion in great depth and to formulate a greater understanding.
+The second stage is the Bar/Bat Mitzvah Class and a private meeting with the rabbi to discuss your Torah portion in great depth and to formulate a greater understanding.
 The end result of these meetings is a finely crafted D'var Torah, or teaching of Torah worthy of giving to our community.

-Just before the Rabbi's Class begins, there is a Sunday Family Workshop, which should be attended by parents and Bar/Bat Mitzvah students alike.
+Just before the Rabbi's Class begins, there is a Sunday Family Workshop , which should be attended by parents and Bar/Bat Mitzvah students alike.
 At the workshop, the meaning of Bar/Bat Mitzvah is discussed, and the workshop concludes with a very meaningful and emotional "Handing Down" of the Torah ceremony, where the Torah is passed from generation to generation and a picture of you and your child with the Torah is created for our photo display board in the clergy office waiting area.
 The third stage is the Cantor Tutorials.
 In this stage your child will meet privately with the Cantor every week for twenty minutes.
 In these sessions students will review and polish all materials for the big day.
-This stage will be about 4-6 weeks long and will continue up to the week of your child's Bar or Bat Mitzvah.

-Rabbi Zeller will be individually meeting with you and your child twice to help them prepare their Devar Torah.
-The first meeting will be purely about the Devar Torah and will be scheduled 8-10 weeks out.
+This stage will be about $4-6$ weeks long and will continue up to the week of your child's Bar or Bat Mitzvah.
+Rabbi Zeller will be individually meeting with you and your child twice to help them prepare their Devar Torah .
+The first meeting will be purely about the Devar Torah and will be scheduled 6 - 8 weeks out.
 The second meeting will be a Family meeting/second Devar Torah meeting where you will discuss all the honors that you will assign AND polish their Devar Torah.
 The Clergy Administrator will set up both of these meetings with you and Rabbi Zeller.

-Another valuable component of Bar/Bat Mitzvah training is the Service Run Through, which takes place about 3-4 weeks before the service.
-Led by Rabbi Bennet, this program focuses on teaching the Bar/Bat Mitzvah student poise, posture and presentation, while standing on the bimah in front of the congregation.
-Together, Rabbi Bennet and the Bar/Bat Mitzvah student run through the service, concentrating on the D'Var Torah, helping the student understand how to deliver his/her Bar/Bat Mitzvah speech.
-This run through improves a student's confidence when the big day comes!

 Parents are encouraged to attend each and every lesson along with their child.